 - What are some Characteristics Of Dysfunctional Families?

-- What do you think about parents resort to physical abuse or violence to have control on the family?
+- What do you think about parents resorting to physical abuse or violence to have control over the family?

 - How can your overcome poor communication within your family?

 - Do you know parents who have a drug, alcohol, or gambling addiction?